Phaedra (Seneca): Stepmothers and mothers

 In Phaedra, Seneca addresses the pervasive Roman stereotype of the amoral and wicked stepmother.
 Phaedra is referred to as a stepmother four times throughout the course of the play, each time at a moment of climactic action.
 This is notable when compared to Euripides' Hippolytus, in which the word stepmother is never used to describe Phaedra.
 According to scholar Mairead McAuley, "Roman obsession with both wicked and sexually predatory stepmother figures indicates a prevailing belief that the stepmaternal role led inherently to feminine lack of control and destructive impulses."
-It is important to note, however, that Seneca does not represent Phaedra as merely a caricature of the evil stepmother, but paints her in a more sympathetic light by showing her inner conflict and turmoil.
+However, Seneca does not represent Phaedra as merely a caricature of the evil stepmother, but paints her in a more sympathetic light by showing her inner conflict and turmoil.

 Phaedra believes that her unnatural feelings for Hippolytus can be traced back to the transgressions of her own mother, Pasiphaë, who mated with a bull and gave birth to the Minotaur.
 Phaedra says, "I recognize my wretched mother's fatal cures; her love and mine know how to sin in forest depths."
 The Nurse, however, points out that Phaedra's crime would be even worse, because Phaedra is self-aware and not a victim of fate.
 The Nurse says, "Why heap fresh infamy upon thy house and outsin thy mother?
 Impious sin is worse than monstrous passion; for monstrous love thou mayest impute to fate, but crime, to character."
 In the end, Phaedra can be seen to meet a fate similar to that of her mother, for her unnatural lust brings about the creation of the monstrous bull that dismembers Hippolytus.